-Application : Applied.
+Application Applied.

-Explanation on application of the practice : Prior to Board meetings, Directors are provided with minutes of the previous meeting(s).
+Explanation on application of the practice Prior to Board meetings, Directors are provided with minutes of the previous meeting(s).
 The agenda together with meeting reports and reference materials are disseminated electronically via 'BoardPAC', an iPad-based solution which stores meeting documents digitally in a secured manner.

-Explanation for departure •
+Explanation for departure :

-Large companies are rec quired to complete the columns below.
-Non-large companies are
+Large companies are encouraged to complete required to complete the columns below.
+Non-large companies are the columns below.

-encouraged to complete th e columns below.

-Measure :
+Measure

-Timeframe •
+Timeframe